For my entire teaching career so far, I've been a classroom-based teacher.

 You’ll also need to get used to new teaching and learning methods.

-For the more adventurous among us, moving to another country is the opposite – it’s fun, exciting and brings lots of opportunities.
+For the more adventurous among us, moving overseas to teach English is the opposite – it’s fun, exciting and brings lots of opportunities.

 You’ll learn from experiencing a new culture and you’ll make new friends along the way.